vaishnaviasawale/Voice-Enabled-Task-Tracker/README.md

 - Cascade delete is implemented in application code
 - JWT tokens expire after 7 days
 - Due dates are optional and default to null if not specified
-- The Ideation folder in this repo contains the initial design though process
+- The Ideation folder in this repo contains the initial design thought process
+- A `.env.example` file is provided in the backend folder with all required environment variables
+- All APIs have been tested used Postman
+- The voice input feature works has been tested to work in Google Chrome and Mozilla Firefox